SEGV in ido2db on Solaris with Oracle

 I just trying to build icinga with native Sun compiler (SunStudio), but there are a lot other problems with building dependencies.

-#6 Updated by Tommi almost 3 years ago
+#6 Updated by Tommi over 3 years ago

 i agree.
 It will take much more time to sort it out.